revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <details markdown="1"><summary> Show Answer </summary>

-The cluster could be in a safe mode after the restart of a namenode.
-The administrator needs to wait for the namenode to exit the safe mode before restarting the jobs again.
+The cluster could be in a safe mode after the restart of a namenode.The administrator needs to wait for the namenode to exit the safe mode before restarting the jobs again.

 </details>